yt3trees/SqlSchemaBridgeMCP/README.md

 2. Download the release package for your operating system (e.g., `SqlSchemaBridgeMCP-win-x64.zip`).
 3. Extract the downloaded zip file to a location of your choice.

+> [!NOTE]
-This is the easiest method as it includes the .NET runtime and does not require any additional installations.
+> This is the easiest method as it includes the .NET runtime and does not require any additional installations.
 Note that when a new version is released, you will need to download it manually to get the latest updates.

 #### Option 2: Install from NuGet using dnx

 This option is for users who have the .NET SDK installed and prefer to use the `dnx` command-line tool.

 1.  **Prerequisite**: Install the [.NET 10 SDK](https://dotnet.microsoft.com/download/dotnet) or a later version.

+> [!TIP]
-2. The `dnx` command will automatically fetch the `SqlSchemaBridgeMCP` package from NuGet the first time you run it, ensuring you are using the latest version available.
+> The `dnx` command will automatically fetch the `SqlSchemaBridgeMCP` package from NuGet the first time you run it, ensuring you are using the latest version available.

 ### 2. MCP Client Configuration